colinyjchung/darkdragons/content/playing.md

 * **Street Knowledge** - Places like taverns, clubs, and local watering holes is where you may hear rumours, gossip, and get leads.
 Ask yourself, who would know secrets?
 Priests, tavern-keepers, hoteliers, beggars, and errand-kids are privy to a lot of conversations.
 Does someone in the party have criminal or intelligence connections?

-* **Field Knowledge** - People like woodsman, hunters, and foragers would know the surrounding wilderness well and point out points-of-interest, places-to-avoid, and the like.
+* **Field Knowledge** - People like woodsman, hunters, and foragers would know the surrounding wilderness well and direct you to points-of-interest, warn you of places-to-avoid, and the like.
 Exploring the surrounding area of a dungeon will also give you clues as to what kind of danger you're walking into.

 The key here is to think who might have useful knowledge and seek them out.